 The best employee retention strategies are the ones that will keep you from losing your best employees for any number of reasons, from job dissatisfaction to tempting offers from competitors.

-In this post, we’re going to walk you through X of the most effective retention strategies for startups, including several that you can implement right away!
+In this post, we’re going to walk you through some of the most effective retention strategies for startups, including several that you can implement right away!

 Image from Canva